astenback/webdriverio-test/README.md

 Thank you for the opportunity to work on this technical assignment.
 The testing tools and frameworks I selected are Node.JS, WebdriverIO and Mocha, which I found fun and exciting to work with.

+Google Maps Navigation Testing

-I am traveling from Philadelphia to San Francisco with a stop in Denver to test Google Maps navigation feature.
-Tests are implemented using the Page Object Model with a Page class and GoogleMapsPage class.
-I'm also using the wdio-webdriver-server package to test cross browser with both Chrome and Firefox.
+      1. Traveling from Philadelphia to San Francisco with a stop in Denver
+      2. Tests are implemented using the Page Object Model with a Page class and GoogleMapsPage class
+      3. wdio-webdriver-server package used to test cross browser with both Chrome and Firefox
+      4. Chrome and Firefox both tested on MacOs.
+Firefox also tested on Ubuntu Dekstop
+      6. Video and spec reporters used for recording test sessions and reporting results to the console

 The following assertions are made: